-Whilst living in your foster carer's house, you will be given your own bedroom if possible.
+Whilst living with your foster carer, you will have your own bedroom.
 This is a place where you'll be able to spend some quiet time where you can relax or do some work.
 It is your own space where you can keep all of your personal belongings.
 If you have anything of value (e.g. jewellery, savings book) you need to let your foster carer know, so it can be kept safe.
 Your foster carers may need to go into your room from time to time but they will always knock first.
 Remember that you should never go into someone else's room without permission.